 Electrical provisions only for the future installation of towel rail heating elements in the sanitary areas.

-Penthouse
+Penthouse:

 An integrated underfloor heating system (low profile type) is installed in all areas of the apartment, along with a central thermostat for the system.
 The supply and installation of the external heating unit (heat pump) is not included.

 Electrical provisions only for the future installation of towel rail heating elements in the sanitary areas.